http://2025-12-01t1420z.cam

 2021

+Families separated, friends disconnected, and strangers isolated, “Greetings From” is a performed documentation of a moment in history.
 36 travel postcards depict imaginary worlds that we will never travel to; never explore; and never see, feel, or touch.
 Each contains a description which sometimes makes sense and at other times loses meaning altogether.
 These images are generated using a StyleGAN model trained on a personal dataset of landscape and architecture images, and the descriptions are created using an attention-based model that generates captions based on each image.
 These surreal places are our new travel destinations, reflecting the evolving constraints of our physical being.
+As an act of adaptation, these postcards are used to document current thoughts and feelings and then mailed to physically distant friends, family, and acquaintances.

 (662) MOS ARCH